The Eastern European market potential for coffee

 As the specialty niche market begins to flourish in the region, different actors in Eastern European countries have been joining the Specialty Coffee Association (SCA).
 Bulgaria, Czech Republic, Hungary, Lithuania, Poland, Slovakia and Romania have their own national SCA chapters.
 Czech Republic is also home to the Coffee Embassy, in Prague, whose mission it is to educate and promote coffee culture in the country.

 The large number of coffee festivals organised in Eastern Europe also help to illustrate the growing interest in specialty coffee in this region.
-Examples of events in Eastern Europe include the Prague Coffee Festival (Czech Republic), Warsaw Coffee Festival (Poland), Bucharest Coffee Festival (Romania), Sofia Coffee Festival (Bulgaria) and Vilnius Coffee Festival (Lithuania).
+Examples of events in Eastern Europe include the Prague Coffee Festival (Czech Republic), Warsaw Coffee Festival (Poland), Bucharest Coffee Festival (Romania) and Sofia Coffee Festival (Bulgaria).

 The growing number of specialty roasters and shops, and the growing interest in high-quality coffees bring new opportunities for exporters of specialty coffees, for example, in new direct trade relations.
 However, specialty coffee is still a niche market in Eastern Europe.
-For instance, specialty accounted for less than 1% of Poland’s coffee market in 2016.
+In Poland, for instance, the specialty coffee market accounts for less than 2% of the entire country’s coffee market.
+In addition, the negative economic effects of the COVID-19 pandemic may influence coffee purchasing behaviour in the region to a certain extent.
+As a result, it is likely that coffee drinkers in Eastern Europe will opt for more high-quality mainstream products, especially in the short term.

 - See our study on trends in coffee to learn more about current trends in the European market.